dinazeng/cmpt135final/README.txt

 -when user is adding a new entry, entering "exit" at anytime will stop the program -> if anything is called exit this will become a bug

+limit of 100 characters per manga name and 10 charaters per year

 Known Bugs
 ----------